Mixces/Animatium/MODRINTH_DESCRIPTION.md

     - Description: In 1.8, the player's arm (when viewed from the first person POV) will be positioned at an angle when holding an item.
 This is only truly visible when going from an empty slot to an item.
 This happens due it applying the held item arm rotation meant for the third person model.
     - Type: BOOLEAN
+- oldFlameDimensions
+    - Description: Makes the third person flame rendering use a fixed width and height to match <=1.12.x.
+    - Type: BOOLEAN
+- oldFlameOffset
+    - Description: Brings back the third person flame offset from <=1.7.x.
+    - Type: BOOLEAN

 ### Sky